mikewesthad/phaser-tiled-hull/README.md

 Documentation and upload in-progress.

-A module for reducing neighboring tiles (in a tilemap) into a single shape - a convex hull.
+A module for reducing neighboring tiles (in a tilemap) into a single shape - a polygon "hull".

 ## Why